The Professional Version:

 I paid $600 to a research institute and drove to Texas.
 In a benign looking office building, I spent two days arranging eye-shadow samples into color schemes, putting poker chips with words embossed upon them onto place-mats, and writing really, really fast until a timer freed me from my tasks.
 The tester people came back and said, “You would be good at disaster management and writing.”
 Disaster management was all right, but I’d already worked hurricane Wilma and getting glow sticks when you check into the hotel because they don’t have power is a young person’s game.
 (I mean I had just turned thirty.)
 So, writing it was.

-I served on the board Whispering Prairie Press (a non-profit dedicated to art and literature) from 2011-2017.
+In 2011 I put my decades of business experience to use while serving on the board Whispering Prairie Press–a non-profit dedicated to art and literature.
+The years I ran the non-profit allowed me to build a sustainable small business.
 In 2012, I became Managing Editor of Kansas City Voices arts and literary magazine, and spent the next five years publishing emerging writer and artists.
-In the fall of 2017 I left the magazine to pursue my fantasy writing full time.
+I chose to step away from both WPP and KCV in 2017 to pursue my own writing and editorial business.
+I love editing in the earlier stages of a project and helping writers see their stories through fresh eyes.